NBizzell/time-lapse-crystals/README.md

 This scheme of work is specifically targetted towards KS3 Computer Science and KS3 Science.

+If students have little or no exposure to Python it might be worth trying some simple exercises first for example the [Story time with Python exercise from the Raspberry Pi Foundation]
+(http://www.raspberrypi.org/learning/storytime/).
+There is also a small project version of this scheme for less advanced students (written for KS1/2 Home educated children here) - add link when done

 ##Students will learn:
 Over the course of the lessons, students will learn:
 - How to set up the Raspberry Pi and Pi Camera Module.